robsonfelix/RDFSharp.Semantics/README.md

 # RDFSharp.Semantics
-RDFSharp.Semantics is the <b><a href="https://github.com/mdesalvo/RDFSharp">RDFSharp</a></b> extension for creating, validating and reasoning with <b>OWL-DL ontologies</b>
+RDFSharp.Semantics is the <b><a href="https://github.com/mdesalvo/RDFSharp">RDFSharp</a></b> extension for creating, validating, reasoning with <b>OWL-DL ontologies</b>

-It also implements built-in support for most common Linked Data ontologies (DC, FOAF, GEO, SKOS)
+It also implements built-in support for most common Linked Data ontologies (DC, FOAF, GEO, SKOS, SIOC)

 <hr>
 There are many ways that you can contribute to the RDFSharp.Semantics project: